prodhe/scripts/README.md

 Sends a ping, check for packets received and take action if not enough packets went through.
 Waits for a desired time between checks and loops forever.

+## github-create-repo

+Bash script to create an online repo on github, without using the web browser.
+Got the original from jsw883/github-create-repo.
+Gets updated whenever I feel the need...